 Women are no strangers to violence.
 It’s not rare that we hear of women being victimized in modern society.
-The statistics of women experiencing sexual or physical violence are scary and a true realization that women aren’t being encouraged to be properly taught how to defend themselves in confrontations or assaults.
-While abuse may happen to anyone, women are by far the more frequent victims of abuse.
-This is the optimal reason of why learning to protect yourself against harm is important.
-Women shouldn’t rely solely on male figures, groups or weapons to defend themselves, they should be mentally and physically prepared to defend against attacks if need be.
+The statistics of women experiencing sexual or physical violence are scary and a true realization that women aren’t being encouraged to be properly taught how to defend themselves in assault situations.
+While abuse may happen to anyone, women are by far the more frequent victims.
+This is the optimal reason why instead of participating in spin class to get better at riding a bicycle women should view learning how to protect themselves as a priority.
+Women shouldn’t rely solely on male figures, groups or weapons to defend themselves, they should be mentally and physically prepared to defend against attackers if need be at any moment.
 Men are often viewed as stronger and bigger, which may often be the case in most confrontations, but knowing how to use your opponent’s mechanics against them is key to surviving and protecting yourself in any situation.
-Brazilian Jiu-jitsu is a martial art that teaches smaller individuals how to use bigger opponent’s height, weight and movement to their advantage.
-This sport enables women to fight off attackers of any size and allows them to build confidence, a key to gaining advantage in violent engagements.
-Women don’t have to feel helpless in attacks or fall victim to physical and sexual abuse, with the proper instruction and environment, individuals can be given the tools to defend themselves.
+Brazilian Jiu Jitsu or BJJ is a martial art that teaches smaller individuals how to use bigger opponent’s height, weight and movement to their advantage.
+This sport enables women to fight off attackers of any size and allows them to build confidence, an essential key to gaining advantage in violent engagements.
+Women don’t have to feel helpless in attacks or fall victim to physical and sexual abuse, with the proper instruction and environment, women can be given the tools to defend themselves.
 At Precision Boxing and MMA, we offer various disciplines that teach self-defense, satisfying multiple ambitions of our practitioners.
-Our BJJ class is taught by knowledgeable instructors of the sport in an accepting, controlled environment.
-BJJ teaches individuals how to be comfortable in uncomfortable situations by empowering students with knowledge and self defense techniques.
-If you’re interested in learning a sport that’ll teach you self-defense and promote confidence Call 845-392-8495 or visit http://www.precisionmixedmartialarts.com
+Our BJJ classes are taught by knowledgeable instructors of the sport in an accepting, controlled environment.
+BJJ teaches individuals how to be comfortable in uncomfortable situations by empowering students with knowledge and various techniques to safely defuse any situation.
+If you’re interested in learning a sport that’ll teach you self-defense and promote confidence Call 845.392.8495 or visit http://www.precisionmixedmartialarts.com

 Martial arts acts as a weapon to tackle our fears in controlled environments and serves as an effective method to gain confidence and comfort in any event.
 Training martial arts allows a practitioner to experience and combat the fear, anxiety and nerves that cripple the average person.
 Although this skill is essential for all individuals, the group that can undoubtedly benefit the most are children.